-As part of this project, Cal-IPC added State Parks Early Detection Regions to the CalWeedMapper website.
-These regions are roughly based on Parks sectors, so districts with large geographic areas will be able to split their land base into smaller regions which may have different EDRR target plants.
+Cal-IPC added State Parks Sectors to CalWeedMapper, and we updated them to match 2021 sector boundaries.
+Since these regions are based on Parks sectors, districts with large geographic areas will be able to split their land base into smaller regions which may have different EDRR target plants.
+However, you should look at other Search by Region options - such as Ecoregions, Jepson Regions, and Weed Management Areas - to determine the best fit, particularly if your parks require separate lists because of elevation or habitat variations.